srmtlab/IBIS_creator/README.md

 Open `local_settings.json` and modify below variable
 - "ALLOWED_HOSTS" : the host/domain names that IBIS CREATOR can serve
+- "STATIC_ROOT" : The absolute path to the directory where will locate static files for deployment.
-- "LOD" : If you publish data in IBIS CREATOR as Linked Open Data, you should set this variable as "true"
+- If you publish data in IBIS CREATOR as Linked Open Data, you should set below variable
+    - "LOD" : true
     - "LOD_RESOURCE" : IBIS CREATOR concept namespace to append app's element ID (Theme, node, ...)
     - "LOD_GRAPH_URI" : URI to identify RDF graph
     - "VIRTUOSO_USER" : user which has the permission to edit Virtuoso RDF store
     - "VIRTUOSO_PASSWORD" : password for "VIRTUOSO_USER"
     - "VIRTUOSO_UPDATE_ENDPOINT" : endpoint to renew RDF store

 ```json
 "ALLOWED_HOSTS": ["example.com","example.jp"],